sophieKaelin/ready4researchGIT/changingcode.md

 # Changing Code in Git

 ### Intro
 There are various stages when updating code in a repository, and they are easy to mix up.
-Before you continue you, it is important to understand some key terminology and the differences between these stages.
+Before you continue, it is important to understand some key terminology and the differences between these stages.

 <kbd>![Git Workflow Diagram](diagrams/git-workflow.jpg)</kbd>

 The four different stages are:

-* **The Workspace**: Where you update the files in the editor of choice.
-You are used to just working in a workspace and saving files onto your device.
+* **The Workspace**: Where you update the files in Visual Studio Code or Nano (there are other options, but this is what we are using in the workshop).
+You are (most likely) used to just working in a workspace and saving files onto your device.
 Also referred to as your "working tree".
 The changes you make in this stage are referred to as `unstaged changes`
 * **The Staging Index**: This is where you `add` changes that you are happy with, and are prepared to have incorporated in your repository.
-The changes you add to this staged are referred to `staged changes`
+The changes you add to this stage are referred to as `staged changes`
-* **The Local Repository**: When you have completed a feature, or completed a certain task, your next step is to `commit` that change to your local repository.
+* **The Local Repository**: When you have completed a feature, or completed a certain task, your next step is to `commit` those staged changes to your local repository.
 This is referring to the local copy of the repository you have on your device.
 A commit should have a meaningful message so that users can look back in their commit history and understand what each commit accomplished.
-* **The Remote Repository**: When you want to move your local changes up to the main repository, you `push` these changes to the Remote Repository.
-This stage can come with issues (called `merge conflicts`) if other users have made changes at the same time as you and they conflict.
+* **The Remote Repository**: When you want to move your local changes up to the repository, you `push` these changes to the Remote Repository.
+This stage can come with issues (called `merge conflicts`) if other users have made changes to the same section you have.

 The arrows in the diagram show the commands you will use to move changes between the stages.